Skip to main content

 Mission

 The fundamental objective of the Mellon Mays Undergraduate Fellowship Program (MMUF) is to support "a diverse professoriate" and to promote "the value of multivocality in the humanities and related disciplines, elevating accounts, interpretations, and narratives that expand present understandings."
-In 1988, under this broad charter, the Mellon Foundation made a long-term commitment to help remedy the serious shortage of faculty of color in higher education.
+In 1988, under this broad charter, the Mellon Foundation made a long-term commitment to help transform higher education faculty in the United States.

 The MMUF Program at Swarthmore